Mobile Health offers multi-panel drug testing at all locations.

 - 12-panel test: often administered as an extension to the 10-panel test.
 The 12-panel test looks for either the presence of extended opiates and prescription painkillers or traces of other controlled substances if that poses a dangerous threat to the workplace.

 - Standard 12-panel test: looks for cocaine, marijuana, PCP, amphetamines, opiates, benzodiazepines, barbiturates, methadone, propoxyphene, Quaaludes, Ecstasy/MDA, & Oxycodone/Percoset.

-Curious about other numbered drug panel combinations, from 6-panel drug tests to 12-panel tests?
-Interested in knowing what an 8-panel test?
+Curious about other Mobile Health numbered drug panel combinations for employer drug testing, from 6-panel drug tests to 12-panel tests?
+Interested in knowing what comprises an 8-panel test?
 Click here for typically tested panel variations in the list format.